Human Moments In World War III (2018)

 Untuned Piano Concerto With Delhi Traffic Orchestra (2006)

 One day before my performance, a young Lebanese minister was killed in Beirut; it was part of the long parade of political assassinations that had started with PM Hariri in Feb 2005.
 I decided not to tune the piano.
-It suited perfectly with the chaos of the city I was in (Delhi) and the city I was from (Beirut).
+It suited perfectly with the chaos of the country I was in (India) and the one I was from (Lebanon).
 A different chaos, but one nevertheless.
-I had taken the piano out of its normal 'habitat' therefore de-contextualizing an ordinary setting, and was using it to interact with a city that was not mine in a language I knew best.
+I had taken the piano out of its normal 'habitat' therefore de-contextualizing an ordinary setting, and was going to play on it on the back of a truck, driving through New Delhi: using the instrument to interact with a city that was not mine in a language I knew best.

-After 2 hours on tortuous roads, the mechanism disconnected from the soundboard and the piano gave up.
+After 2 hours on tortuous roads, the soundboard disconnected from the piano that eventually gave up.

 Published on 12" vinyl http://staalplaat.com/recording/yokomono-35